 Garage is a stateful clustered application, where all nodes are communicating together and share data structures.
 It makes upgrade more difficult than stateless applications so you must be more careful when upgrading.
 On a new version release, there is 2 possibilities:

-- protocols and data structures remained the same ➡️ this is a straightforward upgrade
+- protocols and data structures remained the same ➡️ this is a minor upgrade

-- protocols or data structures changed ➡️ this is an advanced upgrade
+- protocols or data structures changed ➡️ this is a major upgrade

 When you are ready, start by checking the health of your cluster.

 You can force some checks with